Love arts and culture? Lucky for you that Los Angeles is the city for cutting-edge art and diverse cultures. Luckier for you that much of it is free.

 24. Chinatown Art Nights: Discover the modern side of Chinatown by checking out the quarterly art walks along Chung King Road.
 The scene is surprisingly hip and young.
 See which galleries to visit.

 25. San Pedro Art Walk: San Pedro’s 1st Thursday Art Walk has flown under the radar since its inception in 1996, but in the last few years, both locals and cruise-ship tourists from the nearby Port of Los Angeles have flocked to the area to experience San Pedro’s tight-knit artists’ community, impromptu street performances and conversation-worthy art — all classic ingredients for a great art walk.

-26. Little Ethiopia: Discover the refreshingly authentic scene in Little Ethiopia, where you can smell tumeric and paprika, and hear colorful African pop blaring from store radios.
+26. Little Ethiopia: Discover the refreshingly authentic scene in Little Ethiopia, where you can smell turmeric and berebere as colorful African pop blares from store radios.

 27. Little Tokyo: Lovers of all things Japanese will have to make Little Tokyo a stop.
 Take a self-guided tour of the National Historic Landmark District’s cultural sights.